curry0622/Money-Tracker-Linebot/README.md

 It's an user friendly linebot based on finite state machine.

-Its goal is to help you to keep account easily.
+Its goal is to help you to track your money easily.

 Hence, it got lots of buttons to stop you from tiredly typing your transaction information.